ivcf-cmu/ivcf-cmu.github.io/largegroup.md

 sectionHeader: Large Group
 ---

-Large group is a weekly event where all of the small groups gather in one place to worship God through music, know Him better through teaching, have fellowship with one another, and be ignited and uplifted by the Holy Spirit.
+Large group is a weekly event where all of the small groups gather in one place to worship God through music, know Him better through scripture, have fellowship with one another, and be ignited and uplifted by the Holy Spirit.
 Large Group is a time where the expectation is to meet God together as one body, in one accord.
 After Large Group, it is an InterVarsity tradition to get dinner together at Resnik and socialize.
 Come join us!

+This semester we will spend most weeks studying and discussing Acts and considering themes of being faithful witnesses, God’s providence, and community with other believers.

 <div class="cogs cogs-large">
 	<dl>
 		<dt>Location<a href="#location-addendum"><sup>*</sup></a></dt> <dd>Danforth Lounge (UC 2nd floor)</dd>